 The Nature.org carbon calculator is essential to empowering individuals to join the climate fight.
 It hits nearly all the right points, showing users some of the most environmentally impactful activities they engage in daily.
 Still, there is room for improvement.

 It appears as though their primary categories were boiled down to only a few options that may not accurately reflect people’s real habits, especially concerning the nuances and caveats associated with fuel use, shopping, and eating.

 These oversimplifications may lead to inaccuracies in carbon footprint assessments.
-For that reason, it’s best to go with a trusted carbon footprint calculator that incorporates the little details to ensure your calculations are right on the mark.
+For that reason, it’s best to use an ecological footprint calculator that incorporates the little details to ensure your calculations are right on the mark.
 That way you can choose a tree planting offset solution offered by one of the best carbon offset providers, like the Road Trip Carbon Offset.
 Nature.org has a little way to go before their calculator reaches that goal, but hopefully, they will soon.

 Learn More About Your Carbon Footprint: